microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 ## <a name="poc"></a>Proof of Concept

-We may have uncertainty if a technology is a good fit for our solution.
+We may be uncertain if a technology is a good fit for our solution.
 In this case, a Proof of Concept (POC) will help.
 A Proof of Concept is a small application that demonstrates the capabilities of a technology in a given scenario.
 This helps us decide if the technology is appropriate for the solution, minimizing risk without investing inordinate time and money.

 ## <a name="techbriefing"></a>Tech Briefing